Where’s Planet Earth in the Metaverse?

 Making immersive real world experiences shares some overlap with making immersive fantasy games, and both Google and Facebook have lively research programs around immersive camera hardware and computational photography.
 But it’s tricky: in 2017, Zuckerberg and a colleague toured hurricane-ravaged Puerto Rico as “cartoon-like avatars” inside camera-based 360 degree VR videos of flooding and destruction.
 He was summarily slammed for being “tone deaf” with his “magical” VR tour.
 And it will get trickier as these companies release wearable headsets with cameras which build live maps of your world, both inside and out.

 Groundedness, many believe, holds sacredness.
 Ask indigenous or First-Nations custodians of their land.
-It’s anchored like a stake in the ground and it cannot be moved, large or small, pop or personal.
+It’s anchored like a stake in the ground and it cannot be moved.
+It can be large or small, pop or personal.
 A personal favorite is the John Lennon Imagine Mosaic in New York’s Central Park, never empty during daytime hours, with people waiting to place flowers and have their picture taken on it, sometimes with their naked babies, as if the spot has a mystical charge.

 Perhaps it does.
 I doubt we can ever truly re-present this in any medium, yet we can certainly make uniquely engaging creative immersive experiences, visceral and poetic, as long as they’re not overly hyped as “just like being there.”